 Boat in Niagara Falls

-Boat G100
+G100 boat

-The projector integrates cooling to withstand ambient operating temperatures of up to 50 C. The G100's laser phosphor light source and advanced cooling design also provide more than 20.000 hours of operation without changing the lamp, saving considerable maintenance costs.
+The projector integrates cooling to withstand ambient operating temperatures of up to 50 °C. The G100's laser phosphor light source and advanced cooling design also provide more than 20.000 hours of operation without changing the lamp, saving considerable maintenance costs.

 blank

-Subscribe to our RSS feed And you won't miss anything.
+Subscribe to our NEWSLETTER and you won't miss anything.